 Martin Seligman and Positive Psychology

-As the AI movement picked up momentum into the 90s, it was ably supported by a new psychologically oriented movement headed by former American Psychological Association president, Martin Seligman.
+As the Appreciative Inquiry movement picked up momentum into the 90s, it was ably supported by a new psychologically oriented movement headed by former American Psychological Association President, Martin Seligman.
 As part of their APA presidential manifestos, candidates pick themes that warrant attention during their presidency.
 Seligman chose positive psychology.

 At the time, it was a rather unknown branch of psychology.
 But Seligman was fascinated by what brings out the best in people.
 What makes us thrive and overcome troubling times?
 What makes us happy, resilient, and filled with hope and optimism?
 His election liberated the field of psychological research from a tradition of focusing only on what makes us sick, unhealthy, and unhappy to becoming a tradition also focusing on what makes us healthy, happy and strong.
 American psychologists began to develop an understanding of what is right with people and their surroundings.
 They began to ask the question: “How can we generate happiness and strength?”

 Seligman kick-started a series of research studies that have thus far proved that: